ENGIN TULAY

 Re-Modeling the Behavior of Speed as Infrastructure in the Hyperconected Urban Context

-The city is a complex structure that spans the humanities as well as the emotional experiences made by thought and imagination.
-The representation of speed requires an approach that must be at the same time theoretical and technical, where theory and experiments are thus in close relation to interdisciplinary studies.
-Could we ever imagine a city designed in accordance with speed?
-Or, when we think about future cities, what could we imagine about the main design parameters using the same methods of functional division or zoning?
-I think we can start adding speed as a new structure and design parameter to urban transformation and bring today’s cities into question by the speed; do they really function accordingly?
+The city is a complex structure, encompassing both the humanities and the emotional experiences shaped by thought and imagination.
+Representing speed requires an approach that is simultaneously theoretical and technical, where theory and experimentation are deeply intertwined with interdisciplinary studies.
+Could we imagine a city designed explicitly around speed?
+Or, when envisioning future cities, could speed become a primary design parameter, reshaping traditional methods of functional division or zoning?
+By considering speed as a structural and design parameter, we might begin to question whether today’s cities truly function effectively within this framework.